Hermit crabs and snails have similar habitats in the wild. As a result, you may be wondering whether you can keep them as pets in the same enclosure.

 - One hermit crab for every gallon

-See how your snails and hermit crabs get on.
-If the hermit crabs act aggressively and attempt to attack the snails, reduce the population or separate them.
+See how your snails and hermit crabs get along.
+If the hermit crabs act aggressively toward the snails, reduce the population or separate them.

-- Your snails and hermit crabs should come in a plastic bag, but if they don’t, place them in one and seal it tight.
+- Your snails and hermit crabs should come in a plastic bag, but if they don’t, place them in one and seal it tightly.

 - Repeat this step a few times until the bag contains only tank water.

-- Gently remove the creatures from the bag and add them to the tank, discarding the water they came in.
+- Remove them from the bag and add them to the tank, discarding the water the original water.

-Don’t panic if your snails don’t come out of their shells for a few days.
-It takes them a little while to get comfortable, especially when hermit crabs are already in the tank.
-Keep an eye on the ammonia levels and check on them every now and then to ensure they’re still alive.
+Don’t worry if your snails don’t come out of their shells for a few days.
+It takes them a while to grow comfortable, especially when hermit crabs are already in the tank.
+Monitor the ammonia levels and check on the residents occasionally to ensure they’re still alive.

-While both hermit crabs and snails can live together harmoniously, there’s always the risk of problems arising.
-If you have aggressive hermit crabs, it’s not fair to put snails in with them, as they’ll inevitably suffer.
+While hermit crabs and snails can live together harmoniously, problems can arise.
+If you have aggressive hermit crabs, it’s unfair to put snails with them in the same tank, as they’ll inevitably suffer.